 What’s more was that Vivekananda was a passionate disruptor, with thoughts way ahead of time.
 His teachings pervade time and are relevant even more than hundred years after he left this mortal world.
 He inspired people about being in search of knowledge, righteousness, and the art of giving.
 He still inspires dreamers and leaders of all kinds.

 Of course, his life is an example to millions of youth worldwide, but people from all walks of life have taken lessons from his life and his teachings.
-There are three important lessons that we entrepreneurs can learn from the life of Swami Vivekananda.
+According to Naveen Lakkur, there are three important lessons that entrepreneurs can learn from the life of Swami Vivekananda.